virtualagc/virtualagc/yaShuttle/yaHAL-S-Development.md

 At this point, all of the code samples from "Programming in HAL/S" have been transcribed and are in the source tree, except for a couple that were just too fragmentary.
 I know that there are problems with the preprocessor and compiler front-end, though, so now I want to work out the bugs in these areas by going through the samples one by one.
 I guess I'll keep a record of that here.

+Basically, two detailed inspections are made, of the commands

+    yaHAL-preprocessor.py FILENAME.hal
+    yaHAL-preprocessor.py FILENAME.hal | TestHAL_S | syntaxHierarchy.py --collapse

+and any discrepancies from expectations are noted and fixed.
+I don't recall if I mentioned `syntaxHierarchy.py` before, but it formats the abstract syntax tree output by the compiler front-end `TestHAL_S` in a slightly more-readable form.

 ## 021-SIMPLE.hal

 The only things the preprocessor needs to do here are to correctly mangle the name of the program ("SIMPLE" &rarr; "l_SIMPLE") and to correctly convert full-line comments from `C` in column 1 to `//`.
 Which it does.